President of Iran: Qualifications and election

-The procedures for presidential election and all other elections in Iran are outlined by the Supreme Leader.
-The President of Iran is elected for a four-year term in a national election by universal adult suffrage by everyone of at least 18 years of age.
+The procedures for presidential election and all other elections in Iran are outlined by the supreme leader.
+The president of Iran is elected for a four-year term in a national election by universal adult suffrage by everyone of at least 18 years of age.
 Presidents can only be reelected once if in a consecutive manner.
-Candidates for the presidency must be approved by the Council of Guardians, a twelve-member body consisting of six clerics (selected by Iran's Supreme Leader) and six lawyers (proposed by the Supreme Leader-appointed head of Iran's judicial system, and voted in by the Parliament).
+Candidates for the presidency must be approved by the Council of Guardians, which is a twelve-member body consisting of six clerics selected directly by Iran's supreme leader (who may also dismiss them and replace them at any time), and six lawyers proposed by the supreme leader–appointed head of Iran's judicial system and subsequently approved by the Majles.
 According to the Constitution of Iran candidates for the presidency must possess the following qualifications: